 We talked about the legal and relationship risks involved in presenting a covenant not to compete to current key employees in our previous article.
 An alternative is a non-solicitation agreement (NSA) combined with a non-disclosure of business information agreement.
 Because these agreements do not prevent your clients’ employees from leaving and competing with their businesses, employees are more amenable to them than they are to covenants not to compete.
 Once employees see that an owner’s goal is to protect the business rather than prevent employment, their concern decreases.
 Likewise, courts look more favorably upon these agreements because an employee is not limited in seeking employment.

-BEI Members find that if employees are prohibited from taking other employees, customers, vendors, or proprietary information with them, their departure usually causes a minimal and temporary disruption to the company’s ongoing cash flow.
+BEI licensed members find that if employees are prohibited from taking other employees, customers, vendors, or proprietary information with them, their departure usually causes a minimal and temporary disruption to the company’s ongoing cash flow.
 That’s precisely what NSAs and non-disclosure agreements do.
 Most businesses do not need covenants not to compete to protect their existing value and revenue.

 Motivate Key Employees

 Typically, benefit plans award both a cash bonus (as earned) and a deferred bonus designed to motivate the key employee to remain with the company for a given number of years.
 The bonus is usually based on improvement in some aspect of company performance, such as an annual increase in gross revenue or cash flow.
 If the potential bonus (cash and deferred) is significant—say 20% or more of the employee’s annual compensation—the perceived benefit to the key employee more than offsets the detriment of signing an NSA.
 The business is protected from loss and its management team motivated to grow business value and cash flow.
-You’ve converted a distasteful ultimatum into a win-win opportunity.
+This converts a distasteful ultimatum into a win-win opportunity.